-How to reconcile Stripe Income
+How to reconcile Stripe income manually

-• Option 2: Adding Stripe as an account and uploading and reconciling transactions - this option is typically best for most churches and charities.
+• Option 2: Adding Stripe as an account and uploading and reconciling transactions - This option is typically best for most churches and charities.

 Option 1: Splitting payouts manually using the 'mixed income' option